joshukraine/ofreport.com/content/articles/2022-06-04-digging-in-looking-ahead-to-the-long-haul.md

 caption: >
   Photo by [Yura Khomitskyi](https://unsplash.com/@ykhomi?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/ukraine?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 preview: >
   It has now been over 100 days since Russia invaded our home — the beautiful country of Ukraine.
-We’re all ready for this nightmare to end, but reality not as simple as we would like.
+We’re all ready for this nightmare to end, but reality is not as simple as we would like.
 In this episode, we’ll share our thinking about the long-term implications of the war for our family and ministry.
 We’ll update you on several key fronts, and we’ll close out the episode with an informative synopsis of the military situation on the ground in Ukraine.
 tags:
 - podcast
 - ukraine